turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 While you may have seen and used the browser's Developer Tools in module 1, we'd like you to step through this Udemy course on [Dev Tools](https://www.udemy.com/devtools-2017-the-basics-of-chrome-developer-tools/).
 Some of it may be review, but you may pick up some new tricks along the way!

 ------------------------------------------------------
 ## Array Prototype Methods: Iterators

 Iterator methods are one of the key concepts of M2.
 If you find some extra time, make sure to read the [array prototype iterators lesson](https://frontend.turing.edu/lessons/module-2/array-prototype-methods-iterators.html).
 Many students have found [this TreeHouse course](https://teamtreehouse.com/library/javascript-array-iteration-methods) to be helpful in their preparation for M2.
 ------------------------------------------------------

 ## Professional Development

 The job hunt is getting closer!
 You will be expected to create a resume in Mod 2.
 Many students find it difficult to balance creating a resume with completing project work.
-It is recommended that you begin working on your resume as soon as possible to lessen the load down the line.
+It is recommended that you write a first draft your resume over intermission to lessen the load down the line.
 Start by pre-reading [this PD lesson](https://careerdev.turing.edu/module_two/mod2_week1) and then begin a draft of your resume.

 ------------------------------------------------------